AdamSobieski/Narratology/Content/Knowledge.md

 ```

 When a knowledgebase encounters an unrecognized predicate, it could opt to examine that predicate's `MethodInfo`'s custom attributes for one or more `DefinitionAttribute` attributes to make use of to create the referenced types, using their parameterless constructors, and then to provide arguments to these instances' `GetDefinition()` methods to request read-only knowledgebases containing aspects of the unrecognized predicate's definition.

+## Questions

+1. Should `IKnowledge` provide developers with a means to provide `IEqualityComparer` instances for types?

+2. Should rules be implemented using a special (builtin) predicate that receives expressions as its arguments?

+3. If so, rules could have consquent expressions using the special predicate.
+Should rules be able to express rule consequents?

+4. Should `IReadOnlyKnowledge` provide methods for loading sets of expressions and rules from resources?

+5. Should `Assert()` methods on `IKnowledge` include variants for providing attribution, provenance, and/or justifications?

+6. Are "shapes", constraints, and/or other validation features desired for knowledgebases?